-But this is Miami - and like it or not, we are a club city.
+But this is Miami and like it or not, we are a club city.
 Thankfully not all of them are quite so horrible.
-Expensive drinks and loud music might be unavoidable, but these nine spots are actually a good time - as long as you know what you’re in for.
+Expensive drinks and loud music might be unavoidable, but these spots are actually a good time—as long as you know what you’re in for.

 If you want to stay far away from clubs, but still want to dance, we can help with that too.

 Space is an OG Miami club that opened in 2000.
-It hasn’t always had the most favorable reputation, but new ownership, some sprucing up, and great music bookings have made Space cool again.
 Unlike most clubs, it isn’t too claustrophobic, and thanks to all the plants and a semi-open roof, the air feels fresh even when the person next to you is smoking.
-These days it’s both a club for people who actually care who’s behind the DJ booth and people who want to dance until the sun hits them in the face.
-Just know that headlining DJs often don’t come on until 3am at the earliest, so go ahead and have that espresso after dinner - and grab some breakfast on the way home.
+These days it’s both a club for people who actually care who’s behind the DJ booth and people who want to dance until the sun hits them in the face, which literally happens thanks to that semi-open roof.
+Just know that headlining DJs often don’t come on until 3am at the earliest, so go ahead and have that espresso after dinner—and grab some breakfast on the way home.

 Going to E11even is like embarking on an advanced white water rafting trip.
 You need to know what you’re getting into and mentally prepare or else things can go very badly, very quickly.
 E11even is ridiculous.
 Not only is the place massive and always crowded, but it’s also a strip club.
 There will be topless dancers twerking all around you, dollar bills flying through the air, and random aerial acrobatic performances happening in the center of the club.
 Also, a famous rapper will probably start performing at, like, 4am and you’ll spend so much money that you’ll cry on the phone to your bank the next day.
 Still, this is a piece of Miami everyone should experience at least once.

 Floyd is like Space’s little brother, both in size and personality.
 They share the same owners and are located right next to each other.
-Floyd is more intimate, though - just one big room with a DJ booth in the middle of the club.
-There’s no stage - acts perform right on the dance floor at eye level with everyone else - and the crowd here usually cares about the music more than the scene, which is good because there isn’t much room to do anything but dance.
+Floyd is more intimate, though—just one big room with a DJ booth in the middle of the club.
+There is no stage.
+Acts perform right on the dance floor at eye level with everyone else, and the crowd here usually cares about the music more than the scene, which is good because there isn’t much room to do anything but dance.
 If it wasn’t for the expensive drinks, this place might feel like a very large house party.

 This classic gay club is still one of the best LGBTQ nightlife spots on South Beach.
 Walking through this place feels a bit like going to one of those carnival funhouses with a series of small, crowded rooms.
 Each one has a different vibe and personality, but they’re all usually full of dancing people, some of who won’t be wearing shits.
 As a result, a night here can feel like bar hopping without having to actually walk more than 15 feet.